Amanpatel2002-g/cosmocloud-backend-assignment/readme.md

-Certainly!
-Below is a sample documentation for the project, including instructions on how to set up the project locally, create a virtual environment, and install the required dependencies from the `requirements.txt` file:

----

-# Student Management System Documentation
+# CosmoCloud Backend Assignment Documentation

-This document provides an overview and instructions for setting up the Student Management System project locally.
+This document provides an overview, setup instructions, and API documentation for the CosmoCloud Backend Assignment project.

 ## Overview

-The Student Management System is a FastAPI-based application that allows users to perform CRUD (Create, Read, Update, Delete) operations on student records.
-It uses MongoDB as the database to store student information.
+CosmoCloud Backend Assignment is a FastAPI-based backend application that serves as the backend for the CosmoCloud platform.
+It provides various endpoints to manage user data.

 ### Project Structure